MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 # Use the Main menu in Dynamics 365 Guides to open a guide or start a call

-Version 7.0 of Dynamics 365 Guides introduces a new Main menu for the HoloLens app that makes it very quick and easy to open a guide or start a call with a remote collaborator by using direct touch.
-After signing in to the app, just look at the palm of your hand to open the Main menu and choose an activity.
+Version 7.0 of Dynamics 365 Guides introduces a new Main menu for the HoloLens app that makes it very quick and easy to open a guide or start a call with a remote collaborator.
+After signing in to the app, just look at the palm of your hand to open the Main menu and choose an activity using direct touch.

 ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")